arnav-mehra/Graphics-Programming-CS334/README.txt

 		4. Press left/right keys to control bottom player.
 		5. Press top/bottom keys to control top player.
 		6. Check the terminal for the current score.

-	EXTRA CREDIT - TETRIS:
-		I think you know the drill.
-		Left/Right key to move left/right.
-		'r' to rotate.
-		Score is printed to terminal.

 BUTTONS: